benvaljean/benvaljean.github.io/_posts/2018-04-26-Setup_Gitlab_behind_off-loaded-slash-reverse_proxy_SSL_(such_as_AWS_ALB).markdown

 specific headers that the ALB adds to the http request.
-The real\_ip directives configure gitlab to watch for this header when the request is from the addresses in `real_ip_trusted_addresses` for designating the real ip. `listen_https` to false informs nginx to not setup ssl certificates using let\'s encrypt.
+The real\_ip directives configure gitlab to watch for this header when the request is from the addresses in `real_ip_trusted_addresses` for designating the real ip.
+The ip range or ip addresses of your load-balancers should go here.
+In the case of AWS you can put your VPC subnet. `listen_https` to false informs nginx to not setup ssl certificates using let\'s encrypt.

 `/etc/gitlab/gitlab.rb`